-The leopard shark is slender and elongated, and gray or brown with black saddles across its back and black blotches along the length of its body.
+The leopard shark is slender and elongated.
+It's gray or brown with black saddles across its back and black blotches along the length of its body.

 Like many shark species, the leopard shark may take as many as 10 years to reach sexual maturity.